Inclusion is the secret of the most successful remote teams.

 To create a culture of appreciation, recognition needs to be a team-wide effort.
 By using a recognition tool that empowers every employee to recognize one another — whether it’s for core values, offering a helping hand, or sharing knowledge — you’ll boost team inclusion and instill a sense of belonging in your team.

 2. Change up your team-building activities

-Team-building activities aren’t a one-size-fits-all.
+Team-building activities aren’t one-size-fits-all.
 While some employees might enjoy virtual happy hours, that doesn't mean that they're for everyone.
 Some employees might have different schedules that limit them from attending.
 Others might choose to abstain from alcohol, or simply dislike video calls.

-That’s why it’s important to add some variety for your virtual events.
+That’s why it’s important to add some variety to your virtual events.
 Attendance should be optional, and there should be a mix of synchronous and asynchronous options for a wide variety of interests and schedules.